zuera-alabi/sales-and-profit-analysis/README.md

 ## Introduction
 This project analyzes retail sales data to identify revenue trends, product performance, regional distribution, and overall profitability.

-Excel was used for data cleaning and exploratory analysis, while Power BI was utilized to build an interactive dashboard.
+Excel was used for data cleaning and exploratory analysis, while Power BI was used to build an interactive dashboard.

-The analysis converts raw transactional data into actionable insights that support business decision-making, transaction eveluation and strategic planning.
+The project transforms raw transactional data into actionable insights that support business decision-making, performance evaluation, and strategic planning.

-## Business Problem
+## Problem Statement
-The business aimed to answer the following key questions:
+The analysis focused on answering the following business questions:

-- Which products generate the most revenue
+- Which products generate the most revenue?
-- Which regions are underperforming
+- Which regions are underperforming?
-- Seasonal sales patterns
+- What are the Seasonal sales patterns?
-- Profitability trends across categories
+- How does Profitability vary across product categories?

 ## Tools & Technologies